May 15, 2019 by Klaus Crow

 It’s still very important to listen with your own ears and learn to transcribe songs without tutorial videos or tablature books.

-age match dating app will teach you how guitar playing works from the inside out.
+Transcribing songs will teach you how guitar playing works from the inside out.
 I can tell you, it taught me more than I could have ever learned from tutorial videos.

 I am not saying you need to stop watching YouTube guitar tutorials….No Way!
 YouTube is a great tool, but just don’t forget to listen and transcribe songs on your own.
 A must for every serious guitar student!